Midpoint: Sanitas Pradittasnee

 In this exhibition, I wanted to convey the condition of emptiness, not the form.
 In order to feel the “Emptiness”, there are still traces of existence.
 I hope to let people experience it and spend time with themselves.

-Walking up the staircase, audiences will see the painting ‘Impermanence’ made with ashes from Pa-Ao lost wax method, brass, charcoal, palo santo, soil and yang kra-tin, which gives off the scent of wood smoke.
+Walking up the staircase, audiences will see the painting ‘Impermanence’ made with ashes from Pa-Ao lost wax casting method, brass, charcoal, palo santo, soil and yang kra-tin, which gives off the scent of wood smoke.
 On the second floor, you will first experience ‘Silence’, composed of many handmade brass bells hung in the air to create the shape of a stupa.
 There are a few rooms on this level which provide different spaces for people to reflect and be in the present moment.
-In the exhibition, the senses of sight, smell and hearing are engaged, and requires in-person experience.
+In the exhibition, the senses of sight, smell and hearing are engaged, and requires experiencing in person.

 Sanitas Pradittasnee, ‘Shadow of Emptiness’, 2024, Pa-ao lost wax casting brass, 255 (diameter) x 460cm.
 Exhibition view in ‘Landscape of Emptiness’ at Art Centre, Silpakorn University, Bangkok.
 Image courtesy of the artist.

-Sanitas Pradittasnee, ‘Shadow of Emptiness’, 2024, pa-ao lost wax casting brass, 255 (diameter) x 460cm.
+Sanitas Pradittasnee, ‘Shadow of Emptiness’, 2024, Ban Pa-Ao brass casting, 255 (diametre) x 460cm.
 Exhibition view in ‘Landscape of Emptiness’ at Art Centre, Silpakorn University, Bangkok.
 Image courtesy of the artist.

-And finally, what would be a key piece of advice to young art practitioners (artist, curator, manager etc.)?
-What has been your formula for success (a way of working, a certain kind of attitude etc.) that they can learn from to apply to their own careers?
+And finally, what would be a key piece of advice to young art practitioners?
+What has been your formula for success that they can learn from to apply to their own careers?

 This interview has been edited.